Pricklypear Cactus (Opuntia spp.)

 Beavertail Cactus (Opuntia basilaris).
 Large pads (5-7 in long) without obvious spines.
 Although Beavertail Cactus look like they have no spines, picking up a loose pad will quickly convince you of your mistake.
 They have tiny, hair-like spines at are quite irritating and difficult to remove.

-Grizzly Bear Cactus (Opuntia erinaceae var ursina)1
+Grizzly Bear Cactus (Opuntia erinaceae var ursina)

 Pricklypear Cactus (Opuntia) Pancake Pricklypear (Opuntia chlorotica).
 Large, broad, very round pads.
 Grows upright and tree-like with a large "trunk" and branches of pricklypear pads.
 The pads are nearly round and the spines are stout.

 Tulip Pricklypear (Opuntia phaeacantha).
 A low-growing, spreading cactus with flat stem segments (pads).
 The pads are relatively long and broad, and the spines are usually confined to the upper 70% of the pads.
 Areoles (where the spines originate) usually spread about 3/4-inch apart, and areoles without spines can be seen at the base of each pad.
 Spines typically long near the top of the pad and shorter lower down; longer spines gray with reddish base, flattened; shorter spines all gray.
 Glochids absent on the side of the pads.
 Flowers yellow, usually with red at the base of the petals.
-Fruit is a fleshy "cactus apple" with a green interior.
+Fruit is a fleshy "cactus apple" with a green interior.`

 Note: All distances, elevations, and other facts are approximate.
 Names generally follow the USDA database.

-All Cactus Plant Species Index Glossary Copyright, Conditions, Disclaimer Jim Boone's Home Page
+All Cactus Plant Species Index Glossary Copyright, Conditions, Disclaimer Home

 Google Ads